EricVernie/IOTHUB/Readme.md

 For More information see [Connect your device to your IoT hub using .NET](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-csharp-getstarted)

-To complete demo, you need the following:
+To complete the demo, you need the following:

 * Visual Studio 2017.
 * An active Azure account.
 (If you don't have an account, you can create a [free account](http://azure.microsoft.com/pricing/free-trial/) in just a couple of minutes.)